If you are a woman in business and want to share your business story, then share it with us here and get featured!

 The tree does not cut off the old leaves.
-Have you observed, even the old withered leaves are allowed to be on the tree till it decides on its own to fall down to the Earth\\\’s bosom, complete with its colourful hues.
+Have you observed, that even the old withered leaves are allowed to be on the tree till they decide on their own to fall down to the Earth’s bosom, complete with its colourful hues?

 This reminds me of a video that I came across of Sadhguru, where he said, ‘The only reason you are here is so that you bloom to your best version.
 That is all is needed to accomplish in life.’

-A cat needs to be a cat and blossom to it’s fullest.
-A flower needs to be a flower and blossom to it’s fullest.
-A human need to be human and blossom to their fullest.
+A cat needs to be a cat and blossom to its fullest.
+A flower needs to be a flower and blossom to its fullest.
+Humans need to be human and blossom to their fullest.

-Devoured by profit making.
-And surviving becomes really difficult when love is replaced by the profit margin of a person.
-It\\\’s heart shattering and frankly speaking not human.
+Surviving becomes really difficult when love is replaced by the profit margin of a person.
+It’s heart-shattering and frankly speaking not human.
 Can we change this?

-Maybe we can raise a generation who values everything and everyone.
-Irrespective of what they bring in to the plate.
+Perhaps we can raise a generation that values everything and everyone.
+Irrespective of what they bring to the plate.

-I looked at the cat long and hard and decided to stay in the winter sunshine, till my heart is full of warmth.
+I looked at the cat long and hard and decided to stay in the winter sunshine until my heart was warm.

 The demands of the ego can wait.